Teachers

 Dear Participating Teachers,

-We are excited to begin a new year with students and committed to the sustained focus on the health of our community and growing in our program goal to develop as antiracist educators.
+We are excited to begin a new year with students and committed to the sustained focus on the health of our community and growing in our program vision to develop as culturally responsive antiracist educators.

 We encourage you to bookmark this webpage and return often for information about Induction.